-How Did We Pick the Best Hosts for Ruby on Rails?
+How Did We Choose the Best Hosts for Ruby on Rails?

-From our list of hundreds of web hosts, we took the plans that offer Ruby on Rails along with the power to use it effectively.
-Then we sorted these plans using our extensive database of expert and customer reviews to find the top-10 Ruby on Rails hosts.
+From our list of hundreds of web hosts, we took the plans that offer both Ruby on Rails and the power to use it effectively.
+Then we sorted these plans using our extensive database of expert and customer reviews to find the top Ruby on Rails hosts.

 What Is Ruby on Rails?

 Ruby on Rails combines the simplicity and versatility of the object-oriented Ruby programming language with Rails, a framework designed to give programmers a quick and easy method for building and deploying online applications.

 Ruby on Rails (or just “Rails”) is not a programming language, but a web application framework.
 Rails is written in Ruby, a general-purpose, object-oriented programming language, though Rails does extend Ruby with its own semantics.

 Ruby was created in the mid-1990s to be a more streamlined, easy-to-use scripting language as an alternative to other languages like Perl or Python.